Global Studies Program

 Minor in Global Studies

 The minor in Global Studies is open to all disciplines and is well suited for students studying abroad, and for those who want to add an international component to their major.
-Because of the interdisciplinary nature of Global Studies, the minor works well with a variety of majors across the University.
-It works particularly well with majors in the social sciences and humanities (anthropology, English, history, philosophy, political science, sociology, etc.) as well as a major in business.
+Because of the interdisciplinary nature of Global Studies, the minor works well with a variety of majors across the university, making it a good option for any student who may want to gain knowledge in international relations and global studies.
+It works particularly well with majors in the social sciences and humanities (anthropology, English, history, philosophy, political science, sociology, etc.), as well as a major in business.

 Completion of level 201 in a language is a prerequisite for the minor.
 Students who elect a Global Studies minor must take 24 credits of literature, history, politics, social theory and/or business courses in their area of specialization.